alarm-clock.org/timer/egg-timer

 As an Amazon Associate we earn from qualifying purchases.
 Disclosure.

-Pick how you like your egg — poached, soft, medium or hard — and the time above the egg updates to that cook time.
 Bring a pan of water to a rolling boil, gently lower the egg in with a spoon, then press Start.
-A rooster crows when the egg is done — tap Stop alarm to silence it.
+A rooster crows when the egg is done — tap Stop alarm to silence it, and cool the egg in ice water so it doesn't overcook.

 Want a plain countdown timer instead?
 Use the timer, or time something with the stopwatch.